Two Rivers Accessibility Statement

 Accommodations When Visiting the Gallery

-We offer free membership to individuals of the local Lheidli T’enneh Nation.
+We offer a complimentary Individual Memberships for Indigenous Peoples.
 Membership includes a number of perks including 10% discount at the gallery shop and 10% discount on all Gallery art classes and other paid programs.
 For more information about our membership options click here.

 Service animals are welcome at the gallery.
 There are outdoor green spaces for service animals surrounding the entire building, including two steps outside of the front entrance.
 There is also a water bowl offered outside of the gallery during the summer season.